atricore/josso-site/src/content/architecture.md

 ### Identity Appliance

 IAM solutions are known within JOSSO as 'Identity Appliances'.
-An Identity Appliance is an artifact which encompasses the definitions necessary to instantiate Internet SSO services, in order to realize a specific identity architecture.
+An identity appliance is an artifact which encompasses the definitions necessary to instantiate Internet SSO services, in order to realize a specific identity architecture.